Directors and officers insurance, often referred to as D&O insurance, is one of the least understood types of business coverage.

 We are discussing everything you need to know about D&O insurance in this article.

 - Types of D&O Insurance

 - The value of D&O insurance for startups and growing businesses

 - D&O insurance for non-profits

 - How Much does Non-Profit D&O Insurance Cost?

 - D&O insurance vs. E&O insurance: How are they different?

 - D&O insurance vs. professional indemnity insurance: How are they different?

 D&O insurance is a type of business liability coverage.
-It pays legal defense costs, settlements and damages if the executives and members of the board of directors of a business are sued.
-It also pays costs related to them failing to meet regulatory requirements.
-If a business does not have D&O coverage, it’s likely that company directors or officers would be held personally liable for a lawsuit and have to pay any related expenses out of pocket.
+It pays legal defense costs, settlements, and damages if the executives and members of the board of directors of a business are sued.
+It also pays costs related to their failure to meet regulatory requirements.
+Suppose a business does not have D&O coverage.
+In that case, it’s likely that company directors or officers would be held personally liable for a lawsuit and have to pay any related expenses out of pocket.
 In some cases, companies kick in to help with some of the costs.